Harald Leslie, Lord Birsay: Personal life

 Leslie married Robina Margaret Marwick, a physician, in 1945, with whom he had a son and daughter.
 He maintained homes in Edinburgh and Birsay, Orkney, and was a member of the Caledonian Club and the Scottish Arts Club, Edinburgh.
 He served in 1965 and 1966 as Lord High Commissioner to the General Assembly of the Church of Scotland.
+In 1985, he was a founding trustee, along with writer and broadcaster Magnus Magnusson, of the Scottish Churches Architectural Heritage Fund.
 Lord Birsay died on 27 November 1982, aged seventy-seven.